 Mission Cantina is one of most overlooked casual dinner spots in Hollywood.
 The tiny Mexican place on Sunset doesn’t look like much from the outside, but they serve some solid food at affordable prices in an environment that actually makes you want to sit and get to know someone.
 Plus, if your date can’t help you finish the margarita pitcher you just bought, at least you can call it quits now - and not three sober dates later.

-Franklin and Co. tends to get lost in the frantic shuffle of Franklin Village, but this neighborhood tavern is a solid spot to figure out how much this person doesn’t look like their profile pictures.
+Franklin and Co. tends to get lost in the frantic shuffle of Franklin Village, but this neighborhood tavern is a good spot to figure out how much this person doesn’t look like their profile pictures.
 The food is solid (they have a giant pretzel to share), there are TVs on the wall, and there’s a crazy selection of whiskey if that’s where the night seems to be headed.
-Bonus: if you need an out, just lie and tell them your friend has a UCB 101 show next door.
+Bonus: If you need an out, just lie and tell them your friend has a UCB 101 show next door.
 No one will follow you to that.